mlabs-haskell/clb/docs/reports/ms6/article.md

 ...
 ```

-Here we can see that two outputs go to bidder and seller with the `lot` and and
+Here we can see that two outputs go to the bidder and seller with the `lot` and and
 `bidAmount` correspondingly.
 From the on-chain perspective, it's not important where
 exactly `bidAmount` comes from - probably someone else can pay their money on
 behalf of the bidder.